Skip to main content

 2. Weeks 2-3: Recruit, train, attest.
 Source agents with prior insurance or financial services experience.
 Train on NY product lines, AMS, TCPA, 23 NYCRR 500-aware data handling, and call handling.
 Annual attestation documentation finalized in parallel.

 3. Week 4: Calibration and go-live.
 Live calls under QA supervision with full review and feedback loop.
-NIPR non-resident NY applications run in parallel for any licensed seats.
+Warm-transfer routing logic to your in-house licensed NY producer queues is validated end-to-end before take-up.

 4. Ongoing operations.
 Daily KPI reporting, weekly QA, monthly business review, quarterly access reviews, annual attestation refresh aligned to the licensee's CISO certification cycle.